startxfr/sxcm/docs/demo/argocd.md

 The **argocd** [demo](../../5-demos) use the [argocd cluster resource](../../resources/argocd) to deploy multiple ArgoCD cluster using the argocd operator with several example applications working with them.

-This demo is based on the [cluster-argocd helm chart](https://helm-repository.readthedocs.io/en/latest/charts/cluster-argocd) defined in [startx helm-repository](https://helm-repository.readthedocs.io).
+This demo is based on the [example-pod helm chart](https://helm-repository.readthedocs.io/en/latest/charts/example-pod) defined in [startx helm-repository](https://helm-repository.readthedocs.io) and [startx kustomize-repository](https://kustomize-repository.readthedocs.io).

 ## Description